 Transactions in currencies other than functional currencies are translated into SAR at the exchange rate at the dates of the transactions.
 Foreign exchange gains and losses arising from translation are included in the statement of comprehensive income.
 Monetary assets and liabilities denominated in foreign currencies are retranslated into SAR at the exchange rate at the reporting date.
-Foreign currency differences arising on retranslation are recognized in statement of comprehensive income as net foreign exchange losses, except for those arising on financial instruments at FVTPL. which are recognized as a component of net gain from financial instruments at FVTPL.
+Foreign currency differences arising on retranslation are recognized in statement of comprehensive income as net foreign exchange losses, except for those arising on financial instruments at fair value through profit or loss ("FVTPL") which are recognized as a component of net gain from financial instruments at FVTPL.